fish-afk/University-Idea-Collection-System/README.md

 Any documentation related to the system will be found in the current folder.
 The system itself will be found in the "Idea_collection_system" folder.

-## How to run this project locally
+## How to run this project locally.

 ## Prerequisites: